Viral Facebook posts celebrating Winston-Salem police officers' good deeds are false, police say

-GREENSBORO, N.C. — Two viral posts lauding the good deeds of Winston-Salem policemen have been verified as false, the Winston-Salem Police Department said.
+GREENSBORO, N.C. — Two viral posts lauding the good deeds of Winston-Salem policemen are false, the Winston-Salem Police Department said.

 "While the Winston-Salem Police Department applauds the respective law enforcement officers and agencies for the good work, it is apparent the stories were altered to include Winston-Salem Police Department involvement," WSPD said in a release Monday morning.